 Step 3 – Measure And Cut The Felt

-You will need to cut three pieces of felt if you are working on a standard size shed.
+You will need to cut three pieces of felt if you are working on a standard-size shed.
 Two of the pieces are for either side of the roof, while the third piece will overlap the panels on the sides.
 Allow 30cm for the overlap.
 If your shed is bigger than the standard size, you will need to cut a few strips of felt for each side of the roof.
 Start by fixing the bottom strip in place before moving to the middle strip, and then on to the top strip.

 Step 4 – Apply The Felt

 If you are using an underlay, apply it to the roof according to the manufacturer's instructions before you apply the felt.
 If you are installing felt on a sloped roof, be sure to start at the bottom edge and work upward.
-This ensures that rainwater runs over the top of the overlaps, rather than under them and under the felt.
+This ensures that rainwater runs over the top of the overlaps, rather than under them and the felt.

 Hammer nails through the top edge of the felt at 10cm intervals.
-Start at the centre of the felt, rather than at either one of the edges.
-Ensure you pull the felt taught so that it is flat against the roof.
+Start at the centre of the felt rather than at either one of the edges.
+Ensure you pull the felt so that it is flat against the roof.
 When you get to the bottom edge, hammer the nails in at 30cm intervals.

-Next, secure the side panels, and then start with the top section on the ridge.
+Next, secure the side panels and then start with the top section on the ridge.
 Use the paintbrush to apply adhesive to the ridge before you apply the shed felt, and then hammer nails into the lower edge of the top section at 5cm intervals.

 Step 5 – How To Felt Shed Roof Corners